schmaustech/agent-installer-blog/README.md

 ## Limitations/Notes

- * errors in wait-for saying can be ignored
+ * Errors in the console: some errors in wait-for can be safely ignored.
- * At least one of node needs to have static IP configuration: networkConfig or ZTP nmstateconfig
+ * Conflict when both networkConfig and nmstateconfig are provided for a node.
- * Conflict when both networkConfig and nmstateconfig are provided for a node
+ * [dnsmasq bug|https://bugzilla.redhat.com/show_bug.cgi?id=2120357] halts installation after booting ISO in rare circumstances for SNO clusters.
+SSHing to node and restarting dnsmasq allows it to continue.
- * SNO is not completing when external api-int/ingress DNS records are missing
+ * [Misleading error|https://issues.redhat.com/browse/OCPBUGS-527] message when lacking assets to create the installation image.

 ## Lab Demo Configuration